eic/tutorial-geometry-development-using-dd4hep/_episodes/01-defining-geometry.md

 {: .callout}

 > Exercise:
-> - Load the standard ePIC geometry and verify (with e.g. `echo $DETECTOR`) that the environment variables are set.
+> - Load the standard ePIC geometry and verify (with e.g. `echo $DETECTOR_PATH`) that the environment variables are set.
 > - Load another geometry and verify that the environment variables are indeed different.
 {: .challenge}